alan-turing-institute/solar-panel-detection/data/README.md

 A word about "primary keys": objects in OSM have identifiers and they're generally stable, though they're not guaranteed persistent (if a user deletes an object and then maps it again as a completely new object, there's not much we can do about that).

 The FiT data contains no primary key at all.
-The REPD data does have unique identifiers (hooray!).
+The REPD data does have unique identifiers.
 For about 900 solar farms in OSM, we've added a tag "repd:id" which allows you to connect an OSM solar farm directly to its corresponding entry in REPD.

 | Icon | Meaning |
 | ---  | --- |